Trip Highlights

 Packing List

 Here is a recommended list of things to pack.
 Add and subtract to meet your needs.
 Please keep your luggage to one medium sized soft-sided piece such as a duffel bag which packs into our trailer more easily.
 Next best is a soft-sided roller-bag.
-Otherwise, a regular roller bag will work.
+Otherwise, a regular roller bag will work as the next best option.
 You will also want to bring one carry-on day pack to leave in our support van during the day, where you will access at lunch and other points when we meet up with the van.
-We will provide you with a ROW Adventures luggage tag on the first day of the tour, to put on your bag so we can more easily identify it at our accommodations.
+We will provide 2 Luggage tags per guest.
+The two-bag guideline is strictly enforced.
+Please note that if you do not attach the provided luggage tag to your bag, there is a risk that the bag may be left behind.

 E-Bike: We are providing either Pedego Interceptor or Pedego Boomerang Bikes for your enjoyment.
 We will assign you a bike based on your size and our availability.